 Abutments are usually made in a dental lab and are most commonly made from titanium, gold, stainless steel, zirconia, or polyether ether ketone.
 Placing the abutment is a minor procedure and is often done with local anesthesia to numb any potential pain.

 Dental implants are metal fixtures that mimic tooth roots, surgically fastened into your jawbone below the gums.
 These metal implants become anchored to your bone through osseointegration (the bone fuses to the metal) and provide stability for your abutment and your crown on par with your actual teeth.
 According to the Cleveland Clinic, the healing process after getting an implant can take 6-12 weeks.

-The implant procedure has several stages that may differ depending on the condition of the patient's jawbone.
-For example, if a patient's jawbone isn't strong enough to support the implant, an oral surgeon may recommend a bone graft procedure.
-In this procedure, an oral surgeon takes bone from another portion of the body or uses synthetic bone and attaches it to the jawbone.
-This provides sturdy support for your replacement teeth once the bone heals tightly around the dental implant.
+If your dental professional deems that your jawbone isn't strong enough or thick enough to support an implant, they may recommend a bone graft.
+In this procedure, an oral surgeon takes bone from another portion of the body or uses synthetic bone and would attach it to your jawbone.
+This will provide sturdy support for your replacement teeth once the bone heals tightly around the dental implant.